nwisbeta/github.io/HAPI_documentation_process.md

 Each page includes an 'Edit Me' button.
 The button links to a 'reviews_feedback' branch of nwisbeta.github.io repository.

 Anyone with GitHub access can add comments or corrections to the text and commit them.
-Pull requests are limited to collaborators, who have admin privileges.
+Only collaborators on the nwisbeta repository can submit pull requests (ie publish changes).

 ## Technical setup required to build GitHub Pages